drivebrandstudio/Craft5-UI/README.md

 ```bash
 git push origin main
 ```
-> [!TIP]
-> You can skip to the Hosting section if you don't care about local stanup.

 - Remove .example from .env
 - Paste in the db URL and CMS token (remove "Authorization: Bearer")
 - NPM install